 Some people with advanced renal cell cancer have a mutated protein in their tumor tissue, such as the vascular endothelial growth factor (VEGF) or the immunohistochemical hepatocyte growth factor.
 These mutated proteins may contribute to uncontrolled growth of the tumor.

 Cabozantinib aims to block these proteins in the tumor tissue and inhibit tumor growth.

-Cabozantinib is available in tablet form in dosages of 20, 40 and 60 mg.
+Cabozantinib is available in tablet form in doses of 20, 40 and 60 mg.
 The recommended dose is 60 mg a day.
 The dosage depends on how well the patient tolerates the drug and on the side effects, and can be adapted individually.
 The treatment is stopped if the disease still progresses or if very severe side effects arise.

-For adults with advanced renal cell cancer who have had treatment aimed at VEGF, the standard treatment options are the drugs everolimus or nivolumab.
+For people who have already had treatment aimed at VEGF, the standard treatment options are everolimus or nivolumab.

-Institute for Quality and Efficiency in Health care (IQWiG, Germany).
+Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
 Cabozantinib (renal cell carcinoma) – Benefit assessment according to §35a Social Code Book V. Dossier assessment; Commission A17-56.
 January 11, 2018.
 (IQWiG reports; Volume 583).

 IQWiG health information is written with the aim of helping

 people understand the advantages and disadvantages of the main treatment options and health